 - Transfer the graham cracker crumbs to a medium bowl and stir in the sugar and melted butter, mixing well until fully combined.

 - Using a flat-bottomed measuring cup or glass, press the crumb mixture into the bottom and sides of a springform pan.

 - Bake for 8 minutes.
-Remove from the oven and increase the oven temperature to 425 degrees.
+Remove from the oven and reduce the temperature to 325°F.

 - Before the crust has cooled, check to see if the sides have fallen or cracked.
 While it is still warm you can use a cup to press the crust back into place.